 - 4 cups of spinach

 - 2 TBS olive oil

 - 4 cups chicken or vegetable broth (I use bouillon)

 - 2 1/2 cups arborio rice (this is exactly a 1-lb. bag)

 - Parmesan cheese for topping, if desired (I always desire!)

 - Add cubed sweet potatoes with last of olive oil.
-Season with salt, pepper, and 2 ts of parsley.
-Cover and let cook, stirring occasionally until tender.
-(About 8 minutes.)
+Season with salt, pepper, and 2 tsp of parsley.
+Cover and let cook, stirring occasionally until tender (about 8 minutes).

 - Add spinach, the last of the butter, and rice.
-Stir in for a minute slightly browning the rice before adding the broth.
-Cook covered on medium-low.
-Stirring occasionally until rice is al dente and the broth is absorbed into the rice.
+Stir for a minute, slightly browning the rice before adding the broth.
+Cook covered on medium-low, stirring occasionally until rice is al dente and the broth is absorbed into the rice.

 Spinach and Cheddar Quiche